swjz/swjz.github.io/content/home/about.md

 # About me

-I am a final year undergraduate student at Tsinghua University.
+I am currently a final year undergraduate student at Tsinghua University.
+Previously, I was a research intern at Stanford University under the supervision of [Prof. Kayvon Fatahalian](http://graphics.stanford.edu/~kayvonf/).

 My passion is to optimize distributed data-intensive systems and make them easily accessible to everyone.